 “I had been trained to remove my hat once I was inside.
 But, it is not civil to salute if you are not wearing your ceremonial hat.
 From experience, I can say that, when one proceeds towards the coffin of the martyred fellow marshall, one should pause, dedicate a prayer, don their hats, give a sharp salute, followed by lowering the salute slowly.
 Then one should turn and go back to their respective seats, removing their hats after they’re seated in their place of assembly.”

 This is usually followed by the prayer service and delivery of eulogies from the family and the department.
 Here, make sure that the family members get the opportunity to eulogise first.
-A nice gesture would be to announce a charity in honour of the deceased firefighter and urge the guests to contribute.
+A nice gesture would be to announce a charity in honor of the deceased firefighter and urge the guests to contribute.